learn-co-curriculum/js-ajax-callbacks-lab/README.md

 ## Instructions

-All of the HTML and javascript files have been provided.
+All of the HTML and Javascript files have been provided.
 The file `index.html` has the mad lib UI.
 You will be adding your code to `script.js`.
-There are also Jasemine tests under `specs` that you can run by loading the `SpecRunner.html` file in Firefox to test your work.
+There are also Jasmine tests under `specs` that you can run by loading the `SpecRunner.html` file in Firefox to test your work.

 1. When a user clicks the noun button, load the words from the `noun.html`.